 - Transfer to other school(s)

-- If the student has received a Federal Perkins Loan, Nursing Student Loan, Federal Stafford Loan, Graduate PLUS Loan, or a College Access Loan, he/she must attend an entrance loan counseling/debt management session prior to receiving their first disbursement of loan funds at TWU.
+- If the student has received a Federal Perkins Loan, Nursing Student Loan, Federal Stafford Loan, or a Graduate PLUS Loan, he/she must complete an entrance loan counseling/debt management session, either in person or online, prior to receiving their first disbursement of loan funds at TWU.
 NOTE: Federal Perkins Loan and Nursing Student Loan recipients must complete entrance loan counseling/debt management each year.

-- The student must also attend an exit interview if enrollment drops below 6 credit hours; or if he/she graduates, transfers to another school, or fails to enroll for any long semester.
+- The student must also complete an exit interview, either in person or online, if enrollment drops below 6 credit hours; or if he/she graduates, transfers to another school, or fails to enroll for any long semester.

 - The student must repay any loan received at TWU, plus accrued interest, in accordance with the repayment schedule.

 - In borrowing money, the student assumes the responsibility for repaying the loan.
-If circumstances arise that make it difficult to meet this responsibility, he/she should contact the lender.
+If circumstances arise that make it difficult to meet this responsibility, he/she should contact the loan servicer.

 - The student must notify the lender of any occurrence which may affect eligibility for a deferment of repayment.

-- It is the student's responsibility to return his/her signed award letter to the Financial Aid Office within 14 days of its issuance.
+- It is the student's responsibility to return his/her signed award letter to the Financial Aid Office or accept aid through the TWU Pioneer Portal within 14 days of its issuance.